motki/cli/README.md

 make build
 ```

-Build the `motki` program for a matrix of OSes and architectures.
+Build the `motki` program for a combination of OSes and architectures.

 ```bash
 make matrix OSES="windows linux darwin" ARCHES="amd64 x86"